The DAX (Data Analysis Expression) formula language is one of the key pillars in Power BI.

 This example shows a simple DAX calculation using measures.
 You can also do other simple analysis like calculating total transactions, sales average, and many more.
 Later on, you can branch out to more complex ones depending on your scenarios.

-Additional Techniques For Using DAX In Power BI
+Additional Techniques For Using DAX

 If you’re coming from an Excel background, you might be used to calculated columns.
 But here in Power BI, you should rely more on using measures for your DAX calculations.

 In this example, there’s already a column for Total Revenue in the table.
 You can even turn it into a visualization.

 However, I don’t recommend this process.
 You should always write a DAX formula for any type of calculation instead of grabbing a column.